jheysaaz/snippy-backend/docs/API.md

 **Error Responses:**

 - `400 Bad Request` - No valid fields provided or validation error
+- `401 Unauthorized` - Missing or invalid token
+- `403 Forbidden` - Not authorized to update this snippet
 - `404 Not Found` - Snippet not found
 - `500 Internal Server Error` - Server error